KorayErkan/tw-portfolio/user-assistance/creating-a-music-part.md

 If entering the notes by typing their letters on the keyboard is not intuitive enough for you, you can try a more __visual__ method: using the onscreen keyboard.
 Typing _P_ on the keyboard opens a piano keyboard at the bottom of the score screen.

-> __NOTE__
-> This topic does not show the MIDI-based method of using an external keyboard&mdash;such as a synthesizer&mdash;for note entry.

 ![Onscreen keyboard](pictures/onscreen-keyboard.png)

 By clicking on the onscreen piano keys while note entry is activated, you can enter the line.

----

 For time values, the second toolbar provides options for whole, half, quarter, etc. notes.
 By default, the quarter note is selected.